Where to Eat in Vienna: My Personal Recommendations

 Vegetarian fine dining

-Elegant presentation, thoughtful combinations — a refreshing contrast to the city’s meat-centric traditions.
+Vienna’s Michelin-starred vegetarian restaurant.
+Inventive tasting menus centered around vegetables and natural wines.
+Elegant presentation, thoughtful combinations, a refreshing contrast to the city’s meat-centric traditions.

 Rote Bar & Grüne Bar – Hotel Sacher